edc061598/m2-1024-code-solutions/sql-join/sql-join-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a foreign key?
+  A column in one table that references to the key in another table.
 - How do you join two SQL tables?
-(Provide at least two syntaxes.)
+(Provide at least two syntaxes.) by using the join clause

-- How do you temporarily rename columns or tables in a SQL statement?
+- How do you temporarily rename columns or tables in a SQL statement? by using the as clause

-- How do you create a one-to-many relationship between two tables?
+- How do you create a one-to-many relationship between two tables? using the as clause

-- How do you create a many-to-many relationship between two tables?
+- How do you create a many-to-many relationship between two tables? using the join clause

 ## Notes